guilhermebotossi/verbose-fiesta/htb_certification/5 - Shells & Payloads/The Live Engagement.md

 └──╼ $curl http://blog.inlanefreight.local/data/logs/visitors.log
 2021-08-24 15:05:00	10.10.14.12	Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/92.0.4515.159 Safari/537.36
 ```

+### Fortunate information

+The Foothold machine don't have any browser in sight and no internet to install one, but I remembered that there is a embedded browser within Burp.